Suor/sublime-reform/README.md

 # Reform

 A plugin aimed to automate common code formatting tasks.

-The only thing it does now reforms css properties clause from column-style to single line and vice versa.
+For now it can:

+- move word at cursor left and right
+- move non-empty-line block up or down

+See Linux shortcuts in `Default (Linux).sublime-keymap`.
+Bind your own for other systems.

 **CAUTION** Severe alpha!
 Use at your own risk!